username-pass/bookmarklets/README.md

 * a new website for bookmarklets!!

 * a extension made by pazza08223

+### Mega unblocker now in beta, will open for testing soon!

 ### We ask you nicely to realize that not all things are finalized, and plans can change. so please give no hate if things get removed from this list. thank you.